unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 You create a 10-foot-radius, 20-foot-tall cylinder of tek energy centered on a point on the ground that you can see within range.
 Glowing runes appear wherever the cylinder intersects with the floor or other surface.

-Choose one or more of the following types of creatures: celestials, elementals, fey, fiends, or undead.
+Choose one or more of the following types of creatures: Aliens, elementals, fey, fiends, or undead.
 The circle affects a creature of the chosen type in the following ways:

 * The creature can’t willingly enter the cylinder by nontek means.
 If the creature tries to use teleportation or interplanar travel to do so, it must first succeed on a Charisma saving throw.
 * The creature has disadvantage on attack rolls against targets within the cylinder.